tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 The Quantum-Ready authentication property can be utilized in scenarios where an on-path attacker possesses network devices equipped with CRQCs, capable of breaking traditional authentication protocols.
 If an attacker uses CRQC to determine the private key of a server certificate before the certificate expiry, the attacker can create a fake server, and then every user will think that their connection is legitimate.
 The server impersonation leads to various security threats, including impersonation, data disclosure, and the interception of user data and communications.

 The Quantum-Ready authentication property ensures authentication through either a pure Post-Quantum or a PQ/T hybrid Certificate.

-A Post-Quantum X.509 Certificate using Module-Lattice Digital Signature Algorithm (ML-DSA), also called Dilithium, is defined in {{?I-D.ietf-lamps-dilithium-certificates}}.
-The PQ/T Hybrid Authentication property is currently still under active exploration and discussion in the LAMPS WG, and consensus may evolve over time regarding its adoption.
+   *  A Post-Quantum X.509 Certificate using Module-Lattice Digital Signature Algorithm (ML-DSA), also called
+      Dilithium, is defined in {{?I-D.ietf-lamps-dilithium-certificates}}.

+   *  The PQ/T Hybrid Authentication property is currently still under active exploration and discussion in the
+      LAMPS WG, and consensus may evolve over time regarding its adoption.

+   *  The non-composite hybrid authentication discussed in {{?I-D.ietf-lamps-cert-binding-for-multi-auth}} enables peers to employ the same certificates in hybrid authentication as in authentication done with only traditional or post-quantum algorithms.
+In TLS, peers can request that both traditional and PQ certificate be used for authentication.
+For instance, traditional certificates can be exchanged during the TLS handshake and PQ certificates can be exchanged after the session has been established using the mechanism defined in {{!RFC9261}}.

+  *   The composite signature contains two signatures in a single atomic container that have been generated
+      using two different cryptographic algorithms.
+For example, NIST define a dual signature as "two or more signatures on a common message".
+The goal of this approach is to define a signature format which requires both contained signatures to be verified.
+This concept is described in Composite Signatures For Use In Internet PKI {{?I-D.ounsworth-pq-composite-sigs}}.

 To decide whether and when to support a Post-Quantum Certificate (PQC) or a PQ/T hybrid scheme for client and server authentication, it is important to consider factors such as the frequency and duration of system upgrades, as well as the anticipated availability of CRQCs.
 For example, applications that have extremely short key lifetimes -- for example less than an hour -- may decide that it is an acceptable risk to leave those on Traditional algorithms for the foreseeable future under the assumption that quantum key factoring attacks take longer to run than the key lifetimes.
 It may be advantageous to explore heterogeneous PKI architectures where the long-lived CAs are using Post-Quantum algorithms but the server and client certificates are not.
+In summary, if the signature is not post-quantum secure, further evaluation is needed to determine whether the attempt to achieve post-quantum security using short-lived keys is effective or not.

 # Informing Users of PQC Security Compatibility Issues